C-Otto/rebalance-lnd/README.md

                         Exclude the given channel.
 Can be used multiple times.
   --reckless            Allow rebalance transactions that are not economically
                         viable.
-You might also want to set --min-local 0 and --min-local 0.
+You might also want to set --min-local 0 and --min-remote 0.
 If set, you also need to set --amount and either --fee-limit or --fee-ppm-limit.
   --fee-factor FEE_FACTOR
                         (default: 1.0) Compare the costs against the expected